kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   enough soak time of the changes and gives folks a chance to kick the tires either in the community CI or their own infrastructure to make sure the tests are robust
+- it has a name that is a literal string

 Examples of features which are not currently eligible for conformance tests: